 Healthgrades® has recognized St. Luke’s Cornwall Hospital for its high quality patient care.
-We are the only hospital in the Poughkeepsie-Newburgh-Middletown region to receive 5 Stars from Healthgrades® for both Natural Childbirth and C-Section Delivery in 2015, and for the Treatment of Sepsis for three consecutive years (2014-2016).
+We have receieved this recognition in Natural Childbirth for three consecutive years (2015-2017).
+This 5-star rating indicates that the hospital’s clinical outcomes are statistically significantly better than expected when treating the condition or performing the procedure being evaluated.
 Providing quality care to our patients is our number one priority.

 St. Luke's Cornwall Hospital Newburgh campus is designated as a Blue Distinction Center for Knee and Hip Replacement by Empire Blue Cross Blue Shield, an independent licensee of Blue Cross Blue Shield Association.

 Empire BlueCross BlueShield has selected St. Luke's Cornwall Hospital as a Blue Distinction Center for Knee and Hip Replacement, part of the Blue Distinction Specialty Care program.
 The SLCH Center for Joint Replacement is led by Medical Director, John McLaughlin, MD, and offers the full gamut of joint replacement including the knee, hip, and shoulder; performed by a highly trained, qualified team of orthopedic surgeons on the staff of SLCH.

 As a Blue Distinction Center for Knee and Hip Replacement, SLCH demonstrates expertise in total knee and total hip replacement surgeries, resulting in fewer patient complications and hospital readmissions.